 Coming-into-force of a regulation

-The coming-into-force of a regulation is governed by the regulation itself, by the Act under which it is made, and by The Regulations Act.
+The coming-into-force of a regulation is governed by the regulation itself, by the Act under which it is made, and by The Statutes and Regulations Act.
 Unless a regulation or the Act under which it is made provides otherwise, the regulation comes into force on the day it is registered by the Registrar of Regulations.
 The date of registration is always shown on the first page of the regulation.